 The modern game of football is now played at unprecedented levels of intensity and finding the balance between training and matchdays has become a potential minefield as medical and performance teams strive to avoid the cumulative effects of fatigue and the subsequent reduction in player performance.
 Recovery and rehabilitation has never been under such a high level of scrutiny and any solution that can have a positive impact is worthy of investigation.
 It is to that end that an increasing number of soccer clubs are adopting Whole Body Cryotherapy (WBC) as part of their regimen.
 So what is the science behind this treatment?

 Whole Body Cryotherapy is a cold therapy treatment.
 The players are placed in a specially designed unit and exposed to air cooled to temperatures as low as -150°C for a period of up to 4 minutes.
 The air is cooled by liquid nitrogen.
 The origins of Whole Body Cryotherapy can be traced to 1989 in Japan where Professor Yamauchi used a chamber to treat the effects of rheumatism in his patients.
 This treatment was, in due course, extended to other inflammatory conditions and has been adopted as part of national medical treatment in Poland and Ukraine.
 In time, Whole Body Cryotherapy was used by elite sports teams visiting Polish training camps and its adoption by the Welsh rugby team brought the treatment into the spotlight.
-Now cryotherapy is used widely across soccer clubs in English Premier League (Leicester City FC, Watford FC, Manchester City FC, AFC Sunderland, Tottenham Hotspur FC, Arsenal FC, Stoke City FC, Everton FC, Newcastle United FC, Norwich City FC), English Championship teams, Bundesliga team, Ligue 1 teams as well as teams in US Major Soccer League.
+Now cryotherapy is used widely across soccer clubs in English Premier League (Leicester City FC, Watford FC, Manchester City FC, AFC Sunderland, Tottenham Hotspur FC, Arsenal FC, Stoke City FC, Everton FC, Newcastle United FC, Norwich City FC), English Championship teams such as Hull FC, Bundesliga team, Ligue 1 teams as well as teams in US Major Soccer League.

 So how does it work?
 In the extreme cold conditions of a Whole Body Cryotherapy chamber, the body has physiological responses to exposure that is triggered by the sudden decrease in skin temperature.
 The body’s core temperature is normally between 36-37°C and will always attempt to maintain this temperature.
 When the brain receives signals registering the extreme low temperature, it recognises the impossibility of maintaining the core temperature if normal blood circulation is maintained in the outer layers of the skin.
 Receptors below the surface of the skin then direct the body’s nervous system to carry out a process called vasoconstriction – a narrowing of the arteries and blood vessels.
 The process leads to a reduction in the flow of blood to tired or damaged tissue, effectively shutting down the inflammation process and the development of swelling or bruising around an injury.